buildbot/buildbot/master/docs/manual/concepts.rst

 Each builder is a long-lived object which controls a sequence of :class:`Build`\s.
 Each :class:`Builder` is created when the config file is first parsed, and lives forever (or rather until it is removed from the config file).
-It mediates the connections to the buildslaves that do all the work, and is responsible for creating the :class:`Build` objects - :ref:`Concepts-Build`.
+It mediates the connections to the workers that do all the work, and is responsible for creating the :class:`Build` objects - :ref:`Concepts-Build`.

-Each builder gets a unique name, and the path name of a directory where it gets to do all its work (there is a buildmaster-side directory for keeping status information, as well as a buildslave-side directory where the actual checkout/compile/test commands are executed).
+Each builder gets a unique name, and the path name of a directory where it gets to do all its work (there is a buildmaster-side directory for keeping status information, as well as a worker-side directory where the actual checkout/compile/test commands are executed).

 .. _Concepts-Build-Factories: